olofvndrhr/octodns-netbox-dns/README.md

         # Disable certificate verification for unsecure https.
         # [optional, default=false]
         insecure_request: false
-        # nly include zones with this status when dynamic zones are used, e.g. "*".
+        # Only include zones with this status when dynamic zones are used, e.g. "*".
         # [optional, default=active]
         zone_status_filter: active
         # Only include records with this status when records are listed from a zone.